top of page

 Ethos Wind Symphony and Jazz Band

 Since Ethos is a long-term program and commitment, tuition is based on what it takes to fund the program for the year.
 Therefore, the monthly pro-rated amount exists as a convenience to families to spread out the yearly tuition rate over a period of time.
-It’s important to note that some months will have 4-5 Ethos rehearsals and events; others (October, December, and April, for example); will have fewer.
+It’s important to note that some months will have 4-5 Ethos rehearsals and events; other months will have fewer.

-In order to minimize the handling of paper materials during the global pandemic, Ethos will only accept checks for the full tuition (no cash), mailed to the below address:
+In order to minimize the handling of paper materials during the global pandemic, Ethos will only accept checks for the full tuition (no cash) before the first rehearsal, mailed to the below address:

 Ethos Youth Ensembles